Reflections on IaC using Terraform

 Simplified Workflow

-The main workflow is conventionally promoted, which is an essential feature:
+The main workflow is conventionally as follows:

 The flow maps cleanly to CLI commands: